-In this installment of our rapid developer profile series, we feature Jennifer Taylor, Service Support Analyst of Applications Management at Innovapost, a Shared IT Services for Canada Post Group.
+In this maker profile, we feature Jennifer Taylor, Service Support Analyst of Applications Management at Innovapost, a Shared IT Services for Canada Post Group.
 Jennifer was looking for something new to learn and do at work.
 When the opportunity arose to help re-architect Innovapost’s delivery systems using the Mendix Platform, Jennifer jumped at the chance.
 Hear how she quickly became the best developer on her team in just 2 months, and then read how she embraced Mendix and changed the trajectory of her career.

 1. What is your education and professional background?
 Talk about your prior development experience.

 I have an honor’s Bachelor of Science degree in Geography with a minor in Chemistry and a graduate certificate in Geographic Information Systems, Applications Specialist.
 I’m not development-focused, but there’s a little bit in my background.
 My studies included a computer programming course in C++, to get me ready for the graduate certificate.
 That certificate program included VBA, Python, and SQL.
 I’ve used SQL a lot at Innovapost.
 I’m querying the database daily to try and solve the user’s problems.
 Occasionally I’ll have to dive into the development packages and go through the code and see what’s wrong and see if I can fix it.

 2. How were you introduced to Mendix?
 What was your initial reaction?

 Prior to using Mendix, I was working in a support role, supporting five different applications in prime support—which is basically determining how letter carriers deliver their mail, their routes, and all the complexities that go with that.
 I had been in that support role for five years, so I was looking to learn something new.
 When Mendix came along I thought, “Oh, that’s perfect.”